jvns/snake/README.md

 snake
 =====

-Game of snake, in C. Right there is a moving snake, but no food.
+Game of snake, in C, using ncurses.
+Right there is a moving snake, but no food.